radhikaa188/final_prototype/README.md

 The probability becomes a key signal for prioritization and recovery decision-making.

+The model uses payment and customer context rather than relying on a fixed recovery percentage.

+---

 ## Root-Cause Diagnosis

+Payment gateways provide failure information such as decline reasons and response codes.

-Failures are mapped into meaningful operational categories, such as:
+Revora AI interprets that information into meaningful operational categories, including:

 ```text
 TRANSIENT_FAILURE